 The Souled Store Journey

-Having rendered over 150 licenses from top brands - Marvel, DC, sports and much more, Harsh recalls the first F.R.I.E.N.D.S license that gained a phenomenal response with authentic merchandise released with a lucky coincidence with reruns of the show.
+Having rendered over 150 licenses from top brands - Marvel, DC, sports and much more, Harsh recalls the first F.R.I.E.N.D.S license that gained a phenomenal response with the authentic merchandise release coinciding with reruns of the show.
 The “Souled Store” founders saw the potential for the same and a lack of genuine products in the Indian market.

-“There was no one who was fulfilling this demand of a great product with good design and quality at a price that is affordable.
-We’ve had a great journey.
-The initial days were unsure but character merchandise and pop culture merchandise is one thing we were sure of.”, he said.
+“There was no one who was fulfilling the demand of a great product with good design and quality at a price that is affordable.
+We’ve had a tremendous journey.
+While there were lots of ups and downs initially, character merchandise and pop culture merchandise as a business model was something we were very confident of,” he said.

-“Today you will see an ad of a new company selling licensed merchandise.
+“Every single day, you will see an ad of a new company selling licensed (or unlicensed) merchandise.
 The barrier to entry is very low so a lot of new brands are entering the market.
 Brands need to define their philosophy and vision so that they are able to deliver to their clients in the best manner.
 Another massive change has come about has been post our work with IPL teams that has opened up a new market for us altogether.
-Our association with Mumbai Indians, Chennai super kings and others has helped acquire a lot of new customers.”, he said.
+Our association with Mumbai Indians, Chennai Super Kings and others has helped acquire a lot of new customers.”, he said.

 Evolving Employees and Customers

 The Souled Store working environment is one with true passionists that resonate with everything in pop culture, and thus convey it in the best ways.
-He describes the attention to detail with puns and humour in customer support brings pop culture language in each layer of their working.
+He describes the attention to detail , including customised replies from the customer relation team based on the fandom.
 With licensors working in tandem with them their authenticity is conveyed even better.

 “We do not take a license for just the brand value, it has to make some commercial sense for us as well.
 And if we are confident that we can meet the minimum guarantee and do justice to the IP, only then do we go ahead with it.
-We are proud of the fact that we have always met the Minimum guarantee on all the 150.
+We are proud of the fact that we have always met the Minimum guarantee on all the 150 licenses till date.
 This happens because we are all fans of pop culture.”, he said.

 He also recognizes the evolving customer base in India.
 He describes the old trends of either relying on a relative abroad for an original piece of merchandise or perhaps getting one from the fake market.
 The new age consumer is willing to spend for quality and authenticity, and thus licensing has an opportunity to flourish.

 “The Indian consumer base is definitely shifting from a discount or sales driven to a value driven proposition.
 The first thing is to understand if there is a demand for a particular IP and if we can do justice to the same.
 Fan requests are kept in mind.
-If the requests are consistent for 2-3 months, then they find out who is the licensor of that particular IP and they try to initiate conversations.”, he said.
+If the requests are consistent for 2-3 months, then we find out who is the licensor of that particular IP and initiate conversations.”, he said.

 A Homegrown Indian Brand